vinisalazar/my-recipe-source/README.md

-# Pantry
+# Spices

-Just basic ingredients for now.
+Just the basics for now.